james-hu/aws-serverless-dataflow/README.md

 Both of them can have multiple appearances.
 A resource would be included if any of the `--include` wild card patterns matches and none of the `--include` wild card patterns matches.

+`-c` or `--cloud-formation` would enable clustering resouces by CloudFormation stacks.
+It is useful when you would like to have a high level view.

 ## Usage